nombrekeff/cardboard-js/README.md

 ### What does it do?

 It let's you write javascript code instead of HTML.
-It hass a simple API to do anything you want with the HTML elements, like adding styles, attributes, events...It also handles a simple state management solution.
-It's lightweight, and very simple.
+It hass a simple API to do anything you want with the HTML elements, like adding styles, attributes, events...It also offers a simple state management solution alongside a kind of reactive way of conditionally doing stuff like: **Hiding/showing elements**, **Disabling/enabling elements**, and more.
+And all of this in a very small pacakage.

 ### Getting Started
 Install package: